coronado03/coronado03/README.md

 Developer who likes to mess around with different types of technologies and different branches of coding.
 Be it Web development, mobile development or game development

-- 🔭 Currently delving into self hosting and fundamentals!
+- 🔭 Currently delving into self hosting and sharpening fundamentals!
 - 🌱 I’m currently reading: Networking: A Top down Approach and Effective Typescript
 - 📫 How to reach me: Mostly Linkedin